stevequinn/photoborder/README.md

   filename

 options:
-  -h, --help            show this help message and exit -e, --exif            print photo exif data on the border -p, --palette         Add colour palette to the photo border -t, --border_type     Border Type: p for polaroid, s for small, m for medium, l for large, i for instagram (default: s) -f, -font             Font Typeface to use
-  -fb, --font bold      Bold Font Typeface to use --include             File patterns to include (default: *.jpg *.jpeg *.png, *.JPG, *.JPEG, *.PNG) --exclude             File patterns to exclude (default: *_border*)
+  -h, --help              Show this help message and exit -e, --exif              Print photo exif data on the border -p, --palette           Add colour palette to the photo border -t, --border_type       Border Type: p for polaroid, s for small, m for medium, l for large, i for instagram (default: s) -f, --font              Font Typeface to use (default: Roboto-Regular.ttf) -fv, --fontvariant      Font style variant to use (default: 0) -fb, --fontbold         Bold Font Typeface to use (default: Roboto-Medium.ttf) -fbv, --fontboldvariant Bold Font style variant to use (default: 0) --include               File patterns to include (default: *.jpg *.jpeg *.png, *.JPG, *.JPEG, *.PNG) --exclude               File patterns to exclude (default: *_border*)

 Made for fun and to solve a little problem.
 ```